facelessuser/coloraide/docs/src/markdown/interpolation.md

 ```

 If desired, we can target one or more specific channels for mixing which will keep all the other channels constant on
 the base color.
-Channels must be specified for the giving color space that interpolation is occurring in (including
+Channels can be any channel associated with the color space in which the interpolation is taking place
+(including `alpha`).

-`alpha`).
-In this example, we have a base color of `#!color lch(52% 58.1 22.7)` which we mix with
+In the following example, we have a base color of `#!color lch(52% 58.1 22.7)` which we mix with
 `#!color lch(56% 49.1 257.1)`.
 We also specify that we want to only mix the `hue` channel.
-We can see as we step through
-the colors that only the hue is interpolated:

-And when applied to a range, we can see only the hue is adjusted:
+Applying this logic, we will
+end up with a range of colors that maintain the same lightness and chroma, but with different hues:
 `#!color-gradient
 i = Color("lch(52% 58.1 22.7)").interpolate("lch(56% 49.1 257.1)", space="lch", adjust=["hue"])
 result = list(map(lambda x: i(x/10), range(10)))
 `.

+We can see as we step through the colors that only the hue is interpolated:

 ```pycon3
 >>> i = Color("lch(52% 58.1 22.7)").interpolate("lch(56% 49.1 257.1)", space="lch", adjust=["hue"])